aditya-kapilavai/Intrinsic-metrics/Ab intio phase solutions/Generic solutions_closest regular point on the singularity variety/Readme.txt

 858 paths are to be tracked for interpretation 2: The base is with undeformable material and the platform is a deformable triangular plate.
 858 paths are to be tracked for interpretation 3:  The base is with undeformable material and the platform is a deformable pin-jointed triangular bar structure.

-If you have any more text that needs correction or any other questions, feel free to ask!
+If you have any more text that needs correction or any other questions, feel free to ask.